-Question from Linda Q.: I’ve been shopping for a new laptop Rick, and I’ve noticed that most of the better ones on the market today don’t come with an optical drive.
+Question from Linda: I’m looking for a new laptop Rick and I’ve noticed that most of the new ones on the market today don’t come with an optical drive.

 I have hundreds of CDs and DVDs that are filled with photos that I need to access on occasion so my new laptop needs to have a DVD drive.